Tami093/NFE.io/README.md

 #Story 03
 	AS a company that provide services.
 	I want to see the amounts withheld rounded correctly to 2 decimal places.
-T	hat way I will not be confused about how much will be discounted from my payment.
+        That way I will not be confused about how much will be discounted from my payment.